Annual Meeting Registration

 During the application process each applicant will be asked to upload the following:

-• Personal statement (no more than 500 words) outlining your commitment to clinical rheumatology, rheumatology education and/or research and how participation in the Phil Robinson Global Scholars’ Program/attendance at ACR Convergence 2025 will directly advance your career goals.
+- Personal statement (no more than 500 words) outlining your commitment to clinical rheumatology, rheumatology education and/or research and how participation in the Phil Robinson Global Scholars Program/attendance at ACR Convergence 2026 will directly advance your career goals.

-Please have documents prepared before the online application submission process is started.
+Please have documents prepared before the application process is started.

 Applications will be scored on: